haskell/stylish-haskell/README.markdown

 ------------

 A simple Haskell code prettifier.
 The goal is not to format all of the code in a file, since I find those kind of tools often "get in the way".
+However, manually cleaning up import statements etc. gets tedious very quickly.

-Instead, this tool just tries to help where necessary.
+This tool tries to help where necessary without getting in the way.

 You can install it using `cabal install stylish-haskell`.